 The Wisconsin Budget Process

 Wisconsin has a biennial budget.
-This means that the state budget usually includes information about how money will be spent for a two-year period, from July of an odd‑numbered year through June of the next odd-numbered year.
-Chart 13 shows the budget periods for the coming years.
+This means that the state budget usually includes information about how money will be spent for a two-year period, from July of an odd numbered year through June of the next odd-numbered year.
+For example, the 2015-17 budget runs from July 2015 through June 2017.

 In Wisconsin, the Legislature makes most of the decisions about what should be included in the budget, with substantial input from the Governor.
 The Legislature and Governor, not to mention the two political parties in the Legislature, often have different priorities in terms of how to raise and spend money.
 This can make for contentious negotiations before the budget is finally enacted.

 The state budget is the one bill that must be signed into law.
 No money can be expended without first being appropriated in the budget, with a few exceptions discussed in the next section.

 The entire process of developing a budget starts in the fall of even numbered years, when state agencies must submit their budget requests to the Governor.
 These requests are not just wish lists; usually the agencies are given guidance by the governor in terms of limiting their overall spending or promoting certain services.
 The Governor then uses those requests to propose a state budget, usually in about February of the odd-numbered years.
 The Governor outlines the highlights of his proposal in a budget address.